-Rik has a nationally recognized practice in three areas: Representing the financial services industry and other corporate clients against class, mass, and individual consumer claims; trying and arbitrating various types of cases in both state and federal courts, including being asked to “parachute” into matters to serve as lead counsel on the eve of trial; and representing corporate and institutional clients in offensive litigation.
+Rik has a nationally recognized practice in three areas: representing the financial services industry and other corporate clients against class, mass, and individual consumer claims; trying and arbitrating various types of cases in both state and federal courts, including being asked to “parachute” into matters to serve as lead counsel on the eve of trial; and representing corporate and institutional clients in various types of offensive litigation.

 He has served as lead trial counsel in a matter brought by the West Virginia Attorney General in West Virginia State Court against a major national bank, tried mortgage cases in Florida and California and successfully argued class action matters before the Fifth, Fourth, and Eleventh Circuits, as well as state appellate courts in, among other places, Ohio.
 Within the past five years, he has also successfully tried to conclusion cases in Florida, Alabama, New Jersey, and Texas.
 Past trial/arbitration experience includes trying or arbitrating matters to conclusion in Georgia, California, Ohio, Michigan, Oregon, Washington, and Tennessee.
 Rik has handled oral argument before a number of federal circuit courts and arbitrated cases before the AAA, JAMS, NAF, and FINRA.